stomp/stomp-spec/src/stomp-specification-1.2.md

 The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-type` header if a frame body is present.
-It SHOULD be set to a mime type which describes the format of the body to help the receiver of the frame interpret it's contents.
+It SHOULD be set to a mime type which describes the format of the body to help the receiver of the frame interpret its contents.
 If the `content-type` header is not set, the receiver SHOULD consider the body to be a binary blob.

 The implied text encoding for mime types starting with `text/` is UTF-8.
 If